mabdelatty1987/vmm-v3-script/Lab/cn2/README.md

 This document provide guide on how to install kubernetes and contrail networking.

-There are two options to install kubernetes cluster
-- option 1: using Kubeadm
-- option 2: using kubespray

 it is based on CN2 (cloud native contrail networking) [version 22.1](https://www.juniper.net/documentation/us/en/software/cn-cloud-native22/release-notes/22.1/cn-cloud-native-release-notes-22.1/topics/concept/cn-cloud-native-22.1-supported-platforms.html)

+by the time this document is written, the official documentation on how to install CN2 with kubernetes cluster is not yet available, but the pre-released document can be found [here](https://uat.juniper.net/documentation/test/us/en/software/cn-cloud-native/cn-cloud-native-k8s-install-and-lcm/cn-cloud-native-k8s-install-and-lcm.pdf)

 ## Topology
 ![topology](images/topology.png)

 ## Devices in the lab
-- VMX: SDNGW , SDN gateway
+- VMX: SDNGW/SDN gateway

 - kubernetes cluster :

-        * master node: master
+  - master node: master
-        * worker nodes: node1, node2, node3
+  - worker nodes: node1, node2, node3
-        * NFS share for shared storage : node4
+  - NFS share for shared storage : node4

 - External node:

-        * registry : it will be used as private registry, external server, and kubespray node
+  - registry : it will be used as private registry, external server, and kubespray node

 ## To create the lab topology and initial configuration of VMs
 1. Go to directory [cn2](./)